thenexthub/Codira/docs/SIL/Instructions.md

 %1 = class_method %0 : $T, #T.method : $@convention(class_method) U -> V
 // %0 must be of a class type or class metatype $T
-// #T.method must be a reference to a Swift native method of T or
+// #T.method must be a reference to a Codira native method of T or
 // of one of its superclasses
 // %1 will be of type $U -> V
 ```